kaneshin/kaneshin.co/README.md

 ## Deploy

-The repository uses GitHub Actions to upload its artifact to Google Cloud Storage.
+The repository uses GitHub Actions to upload its artifact to AWS S3

 ## Author